Adroiti/docs-for-code-review-tools/Bandit-B101.md

 ## Description

-`assert` is removed with compiling to optimised byte code (`python -o` producing _*.pyo_ files).
+`assert` is removed with compiling to optimized byte code (`python -o` producing _*.pyo_ files).
 This causes various protections to be removed.
 It was discovered that some projects used `assert` to enforce interface constraints.
 The use of `assert` is also considered as general bad practice in OpenStack codebases.

 Example of **insecure** code: